 All recordings are made on Compact Disc (CD).

 Spokane County 911 recordings are held for ninety (90) days per the Washington State records retention schedule.
 After 90 days, these records are destroyed and are not available for release.

 The fee for a copy of each 911 recording is $17.00 (RCW 42.56.120).
 Do not enclose payment with your request.
 Payment will be required at the time of pickup.

 Both Public Disclosure and Discovery forms are available as pdf documents.

-Print these documents and mail or fax the completed forms to:
+Print these documents and mail, fax, or e-mail the completed forms to:

 Spokane County 911 Administration

 Or you may call the Spokane County 911 Administration (509) 532-8911 between 8:00 am and 4:00 pm (Pacific Time) Monday through Friday and request a form be mailed to you.

 You will be notified by telephone or email that your recording is ready for pick up.
 If we are unable to provide you with the recording, you will be notified of the reason.

 Requestor must claim the recording within thirty (30) days of notification to him/her that the recording was available.
 Recordings are available for release from our 911 administration office at 1620 N Rebecca Street.
 Picture ID is required.
 If the requestor or a representative of the requestor fails to claim the recording within the thirty (30) day period or make arrangements, Spokane County 911 will close the request and destroy the assembled record.